BrightPool/ai-agents-udemy-course/dspy/PORTING_LANGGRAPH_TO_DSPY.md

 - Missing docs: if documentation files aren’t copied to `dspy/customer_support_agent/documentation`, `doc_search` will return “not found” and degrade quality.
 - Over-long docs: `doc_search` trims content.
 This mirrors the LangGraph warning/truncation approach.
 - Max iterations: if the agent loops unnecessarily, reduce `max_iters` or tighten the prompt within the Signature.
+- History attribute collision: don’t name a module attribute `history`; some internals expect a list-like object there.
+Use `self.conversation_history = dspy.History(messages=[])` and pass it to Signatures as `history`.
+- dspy.Predict signature format: when using inline predictors, use a valid mapping string, e.g., `dspy.Predict("question -> answer")`, not just `"answer"`.

 ---